craigsloggett-lab/hcp-terraform-bootstrap/README.md

 The outputs of the module expose the necessary `id` values to be used in `import` blocks by the consuming root module.

-The resources in this module are expected to be imported as shown below in the examples.
+The ([resources](#Resources)) in this module are expected to be imported as shown below in the examples.

-The module has the following `resource` blocks defined:
-  - `tfe_organization.this`
-  - `tfe_organization_membership.this`
-  - `tfe_team.owners`
-  - `tfe_team_organization_members.owners`
-  - `tfe_project.default`

 Each of these resources have all of their attributes exposed as values to be optionally overridden by the module input arguments.

-If you haven't setup an HCP Terraform organization yet, the ([Manual Onboarding Setup](#Manual-Onboarding-Setup)) section below walks you through the steps you can take to get started.
+If you haven't setup an HCP Terraform organization yet, the ([Manual Onboarding Setup](#Manual-Onboarding-Setup)) section below walks you through the steps to get started.

 <!-- BEGIN_TF_DOCS -->
 ## Usage